sunnyskar/SenseConverterApp/README.md

 <h3 align="center">Sensivity Convertor App</h3>

   <p align="center">
-        We want to create an App to be able to convert mouse sensitivity between two games.
+        We want to create an App to be able to convert mouse sensitivity between two fps video games.
 The App will facilitate aiming consistency between games by giving players a sensitivity that they are used to based on games they already play.
 There are websites that do this but this app will be optimized for the iPhone/iOS platform.
 Our goal is to publish this onto the appstore.
   </p>
 </div>